The Hazlet Township Committee wrote to the Governor's Office, pointing out that nurses awaiting exams were sidelined.

 The Division has waived application fees for the emergency temporary license.
 Graduates can apply for a temporary emergency graduate license online on the Division’s website.

 The Hazlet Township Committee thanked Congressman Frank Pallone, Senator Declan O’Scanlon and Assemblywoman Serena DiMaso for their efforts to bring the issue to the Governor’s attention.
-The township sent a thank you letter to the Governor on May 12, and repeated a separate plea to help first responder volunteers handle financial difficulties that arise if they get quarantined or ill from COVID-19.
+The township sent a thank you letter to the Governor on May 12.